ytdd9527/FinalTech/README.md

 FinalTECH
 =

+About
+-

 A Slimefun addon about making the world a little better

-It includes many items with unique function, which will make a hole change to Slimefun gameplay.

-It's not completed now, and more object will be added.

-⚠⚠⚠ This project is still in progress.
+It includes new electric system, new cargo system, and some special machines and items now.

+This Slimefun addon is not means to destroy the existing balance of Slimefun, and the difficulty will be added while more items is being added by other Slimefun addons.(But
+There is a lot of items here that could link with other Slimefun addons, so it will be a great experience if you add many Slimefun addons with it)

+It should be friendly to server TPS.
+And some optimization strategies is provided also.

+Notice
 -

-⚠⚠⚠ This branch is just for save my work, not to be used in real server.
+This project is still in progress and not fully finished yet.
+More items will be added in the future.

+If there is anything you think is a bug, or you can't understand, just create an issue in the GitHub please.

+The progress of this project?
 -

-⚠⚠⚠ It's not finished yet.
+There is many thing to do, but now I will try to make this version to work firstly.

+Version history
 -
-⚠⚠⚠ While being finished, it will be merged to master.
--

-Version history
-=

-2.0-preview2(not finished yet)
+2.0-preview2(now)
 -
 > ~~Double more items and machines~~
 >